persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

 At the left of the result window the section **Variables** enables the user to choose the result to display.
 The right side of the window contains 4 tabs presenting the analysis of the outputs.
 The **Table** tab, the **Cobweb plot** tab, the **Plot matrix** tab and the **Scatter plots** tab are linked.
-That is to say when the user select some points on one of these representations, these points are automatically selected on the others.
+It means that when the user select some points on one of these representations, these points are automatically selected on the others.

 - The **Summary** tab includes, for a selected variable: